Sarah McLachlan: 1993–2002: Fumbling Towards Ecstasy, The Freedom Sessions, Surfacing, Mirrorball

-Still in the spotlight from the album, McLachlan launched the highly popular Lilith Fair tour.
-Her song "Angel"—inspired by the fatal overdose of Smashing Pumpkins touring keyboardist Jonathan Melvoin—made sales skyrocket.
-Fellow adoptee Darryl McDaniels was so touched by "Angel" that it inspired him to reassess his life and career.
-He credits McLachlan and her album Surfacing (on which "Angel" appeared) with saving his life; the two have collaborated on many projects in support of the rights of adoptees.
-In 1998, "Angel" featured in the motion picture City of Angels.
-Its soundtrack reached number one on the Billboard 200.
-More than five months after the film disappeared from the theatres, the soundtrack remained firmly entrenched among Billboards top 40 albums and earned quadruple-platinum status.
+One song from Surfacing, "Angel", became a massive international hit and remains the unofficial song of mourning, loss and healing.
+It was inspired by the fatal overdose, in a hotel room, of Smashing Pumpkins touring keyboardist Jonathan Melvoin; McLachlan now knew how depressing endless touring can be.
+The song has touched millions, notably hip-hop artist Darryl McDaniels (Run-D.M.C.), who said it saved his life, and featured McLachlan on the track "Just Like Me" on his 2006 album Checks Thugs and Rock n Roll.
+In 1998, "Angel" featured in the motion picture City of Angels; that soundtrack reached number one on the Billboard 200.
+More than five months after the film disappeared from the theaters, the soundtrack remained firmly entrenched among Billboards top 40 albums and earned quadruple-platinum status.
 Another song from Surfacing, "Full of Grace", featured in the Season 2 finale of Buffy the Vampire Slayer; Season 1 episode 4 of Dawson's Creek; and the film Moll Flanders.

-McLachlan released the live album Mirrorball in June 1999.
-The album's singles included a new live version of her earlier song, "I Will Remember You", a studio recording of which had previously been released on The Brothers McMullen soundtrack as well as Rarities, B-Sides and Other Stuff.
-Originally released as a single in 1995, where it peaked No. 65 on the US Billboard Hot 100 and No. 10 in Canada, the 1999 version peaked at No. 14 on the Hot 100, reached No. 10 again in Canada, and garnered McLachlan her third Grammy Award for Best Female Pop Vocal Performance at the 42nd Grammy Awards.
-Later that year, McLachlan recorded the Randy Newman song "When She Loved Me" on the Toy Story 2 soundtrack as the off-screen singing voice of the character Jessie.
-It was nominated for the Academy Award for Best Original Song in 2000, and McLachlan performed it at the awards ceremony, but did not win.
+In June 1999, McLachlan released the live album Mirrorball.
+Its singles included a new live version of her 1995 song, "I Will Remember You", which had first been released on the soundtrack of the film The Brothers McMullen, and then on McLachlan's 1996 compilation album Rarities, B-Sides and Other Stuff.
+As a single, in 1995, it peaked at No. 65 on the US Billboard Hot 100 and No. 10 in Canada; the 1999 version peaked at No. 14 on the Hot 100, reached No. 10 in Canada, and garnered McLachlan her third Grammy Award for Best Female Pop Vocal Performance.
+Also in 1999, McLachlan recorded the Randy Newman song "When She Loved Me" on the Toy Story 2 soundtrack as the off-screen singing voice of the character Jessie.
+It was nominated for the Academy Award for Best Original Song in 2000, and McLachlan performed it at the ceremony, but did not win.

-Following the death of her mother in December 2001, and the birth of her first daughter India, McLachlan took a break from writing music; she shifted her focus to motherhood.